 This is the story of the construction of a 36ft (11m) river boat to cruise the mighty Murray River across south east Australia in my retirement.
 It is especially designed for very shallow water (15") by using an unusual Tunnel Stern design.

-The unique underwater profile of “Rhapsody in Glue” is taken from a plan published by William Atkin in 1943 under the name "River Belle", whilst above the chine, the design is no one else's fault but mine.
+The unique underwater profile of “Rhapsody in Glue” is taken from a plan published by William Atkin in 1943 under the name "River Belle", whilst above the chine, the design both inside and out, is no one else's fault but mine.

 Construction of the hull is complete and the fitting out is now well under way.
 The Photo Links in the Left Sidebar will take you to a gallery of photographs of the project to date and the Tabs above lead to documents discussing progress in detail.

 I can be contacted at alan (at) boman (dot) com